 It is clear we will need more capacity to fight fires in the mountains.
 There are four obvious options:

-- Continue to invest in air support to fight fires in remote areas, with continued resource sharing between the states and overseas jurisdictions, to access additional planes and helicopters when needed
+- Continue to invest in air support to fight fires in remote areas, with continued resource sharing between the states and overseas jurisdictions, to access additional planes and helicopters when needed.
+Victoria has done a good job in this regard, with a large fleet available over summer.
+The federal government, however, continues to resist the call to establish a publicly owned air fleet of large aircraft.

-- Continue to increase the number of paid seasonal firefighters, including additional allocation of funds and training to expand the number of remote area firefighters
+- Continue to increase the number of paid seasonal firefighters, including additional allocation of funds and training to expand the number of remote area firefighters.
+In a good move, the Victorian government has done this, and added extra FFMV firefighters to existing crews.

 - The federal government should establish a national remote area firefighting force which can be deployed as needed across Tasmania and mainland states when World Heritage and National Parks are at risk.
 This was recommended by a Senate inquiry after the devastating fires in Tasmania of 2016.

-We need to do all of these things.
+We need to do all of these things, and more.
 But given the scale of fires across the state and around Australia, it is clear that, even with additional resourcing as outlined above, there will be ever more demands on fire fighting capacity in coming years.
-As happened this year, with fires along the east coast and in South Australia at the same time, it became harder to share fire crews between states and territories.
+As happened during the 2019/20 summer, with fires along the east coast and in South Australia at the same time, it became harder to share fire crews between states and territories.
 With longer fire seasons around the world, it will also place stress on traditional allies like the USA and Canada, who send firefighters to help us during their off season.
 And the volunteer services, like Victoria’s CFA and the RFS from NSW, will struggle to sustain the numbers required to send Strike Teams interstate and to large fires when they are busy at home fighting bushfires.
 This means that incident managers must sometimes priortise protection of human assets over protection of natural systems where resources are limited.

 A fourth option to consider is to develop a new volunteer firefighting force specifically tasked with adding capacity to state government firefighting agencies when fires threaten national parks, wilderness and World Heritage Areas.